 Blackpool Youth Offending Team.
 Their registration number is Z6134073.

 The Superintendent Registrar who registration is listed as Registrar of Births, Deaths and Marriages Blackpool Council with the registration number of ZA165682.

 Access to a deceased person's records

 If you wish to access information about a deceased person who has been under the care of the council, please put your request in writing.
-It will be processed through the Freedom of Information Act as the Data Protection Act only applies to living individuals.
+It will be processed through the Freedom of Information Act as the GDPR and DPA only applies to 'natural' (living) individuals.